 - Disallow the player from changing these settings after the initial setup.

 The first of which is the ability to increase the game’s difficulty.
-This is something that I know that Pokemon fans have been begging the Pokemon Company to include in their games for .. forever basically.
+This is something that I know that Pokemon fans have been begging the Pokemon Company to include in their games for forever, basically.
 Pokemon Black 2 and White 2 had a challenge mode, then the idea was just abandoned.
 Multiple difficulties are absolutely necessary with such a huge variance and diversity in target audience ages.

-The second is that you can enable perma-death for your Nexomon, effectively you are given the terms to create your own Nuzlocke challenge within the game.
+The second is that you can enable perma-death for your Nexomon, in effect you are given the terms to create your own Nuzlocke challenge within the game.
 This is just another example of the developer looking at and understanding the desire of the genre’s community, and making their game specifically designed to answer that community’s frustrations.
 It’s fantastic.

-That just about wraps things up for the review of Nexomon Extinction, and how it stacks up against its key competitors in the genre.
 Overall I would say that Nexomon Extinction is strictly better than Pokemon Sword and Shield by a long way, but falls a little short in comparison to Digimon Story: Hackers Memory.